 There is no limit to the number of subsidiaries that a holding company can have and you should note that where the base of any holding company is registered is where its tax liability will be determined.

 The biggest risk for all organisations is insolvency and having a holding company means that, providing the holding company has not guaranteed any of the subsidiary company debt, it is not liable for the subsidiary company liabilities and thus it is protecting the other assets of the holding company.
 The only loss is the investment in the subsidiary.

 There are sometimes tax benefits for subsidiaries and this is why a number of organisations have their holding companies in the UK.

 The general rule is that a UK holding company is subject to UK corporation tax on its profits worldwide.
-It is not possible to go into the complexities of tax laws in the UK.
+It is not possible for us to go into the complexities of tax laws in the UK.

 There are certain rules to establishing a holding company in the UK.
 This includes the fact that the holding company must hold a minimum of 10% of the share capital in the subsidiary for at least 12 months and both the holding company and the subsidiary must be either trading companies or holding companies of a trading group.

 Restructuring is often necessary because of a financial crisis such as bankruptcy or other lack of corporate financial liquidity, including forced repayment of debt.